Three German Dances: Instrumentation

 The dances are scored for piccolo, two flutes, two oboes, two bassoons, two horns, two trumpets, timpani, violins I and II, violoncellos, and double basses.
-The third dance uniquely adds two posthorns and five sleigh bells tuned to C, E, F, G, and A (in ascending order).
+The middle section and coda, titled Die Schlittenfahrt (The sleigh ride), of the third dance adds two posthorns and five sleigh bells tuned to C, E, F, G, and A (in ascending order).

 Description

 As the name "Three German Dances" suggests, this set of dances includes three individual dances.
 Each dance changes in instrumentation; only the violins play in all three dances.
 Each dance varies in character because of this, and each includes various features: